pouyan-sajadi/signal-news-backend/README.md

     *   **Daily News Dashboard API:** Exposes a `/api/tech-pulse/latest` endpoint to fetch aggregated data for the daily news dashboard.
 *   **Secret Management:** Securely loads API keys and database URLs from environment variables (supports `.env` for local development).

+## Security: Defense in Depth with RLS

+This backend implements a robust "defense in depth" security model using Supabase's Row Level Security (RLS).

+*   **RLS Policies:** All tables containing user-specific data (e.g., `user_report_history`) are protected by RLS policies.
+These policies are the single source of truth for data access rules, ensuring at the database level that users can only read, write, and delete their own data.
+*   **User Impersonation:** API endpoints that access user-specific data are designed to impersonate the end-user.
+The user's JWT is forwarded to the database with each request, allowing the RLS policies to be correctly and securely enforced based on the user's identity (`auth.uid()`).

+This approach ensures that even if there were a bug in the application logic, the database itself would prevent any unauthorized data access.

 ## API Endpoints

 *   `POST /process_news`: Starts the news report generation process.